Victor D'Amico

-Victor D'Amico (May 19, 1904 – April 1, 1987) was an American teaching artist and the founding Director of the Department of Education of the Museum of Modern Art, New York.
+Victor Edmond D'Amico (May 19, 1904 – April 1, 1987) was an American teaching artist and the founding Director of the Department of Education of the Museum of Modern Art, New York.
 D’Amico explored the essence of the art experience and the ability to communicate one's most profound ideas and emotions through aesthetic expression.
 He considered that the individual's personality had to be respected and developed by providing opportunities for creative experimentation.
 D'Amico's philosophy was based on the fundamental belief in the creative potential in every man, woman and child.
 He believed "that the arts are a humanizing force and their major function is to vitalize the living."

 Recognizing learning as a process that is unique in each individual, D'Amico embraced the different ways in which each person's experience, ability and perception require a different approach to teaching.
 Teaching by this process, according to D'Amico, meant that the teacher must be constantly sensitive to the needs of each individual so as to stimulate and satisfy emerging interests.
 Victor D'Amico was not only a remarkable artist and teacher, but also a visionary and pioneer of modern art education.

-Life and works
+Early life and education

 Victor D’Amico was born on May 19, 1904, in New York City.
 D’Amico was one of the eleven children (seven boys and four girls) born to Concetta Paula (Jennie) Vitale and Domenico Emilio D’Amico.
 Victor D’Amico's mother and father were born in Italy.
 Concetta arrived to the United States when she was one year old while Domenico emigrated to the United States when he was nineteen.

 Victor D’Amico spent his childhood in Manhattan, Queens and the Bronx (New York City); and Cuyahoga in Cleveland (Ohio).

 Victor attended the Cooper Union, studying fine arts, illustration, and costume design (1920–1922); Pratt Institute, studying art education (1924–1926) and Teachers College Columbia University (1926–1930) where he earned his B. S. and M.S.
 D’Amico also studied and worked with Norman Bel Geddes (1928–1929).

+While studying at Teachers’ College, D’Amico was hired as art teacher and Head of the Art Department of the Fieldston Schools, Riverdale, NYC from 1926 to 1948.
+While working at Fieldston, D’Amico joined MoMA part-time as director of the Educational Project in 1937.